NebraLtd/Helium-Guides/docs/indoor-hotspot/indoor-faq.md

 ## What antenna is included with the Hotspot?
 <details> <summary>Click to expand! </summary>

-We are currently confirming the final model of antenna included with the indoor hotspot.
+A 3dBi Omni-directional antenna is included with the Nebra Indoor Hotspot, specifications can be found on the [Overview](/indoor-hotspot/overview) page.

 </details>